King22dki/JavaScript_Practice/README.md

-Create a new file in your repository named README.md if it doesn't already exist.
-Copy the content from the artifact above into this file.
-Commit and push the changes to your GitHub repository.
-Remember to replace "[insert video title or link here]" with the actual title or link of the video you're currently using for learning.

-This README will give visitors to your repository a clear understanding of your JavaScript learning journey and the projects you're working on.
-It also invites collaboration and feedback, which can be valuable for your learning process.

-Is there anything you'd like to add or modify in this README?

-Copy
-Retry

-Claude can make mistakes.
-Please double-check responses.

-3.5 Sonnet
-1
-1 message remaining until 4 AM
-Subscribe to Pro
-Subscribe to Pro for 5x more usage with Claude 3.5 Sonnet.

-Subscribe to Pro

-Updated JavaScript Practice README

 # JavaScript Practice

 This repository serves as a means for me to practice JavaScript for use in web development.
 I'm starting from the basics and gradually working my way up to more advanced concepts.